 - Attempting to collect more than you owe.

-These behaviors are not only harassing but illegal.
+If you believe these behaviors constitute harassment, they may also be illegal.
 If any of these situations sound familiar, you should take action to protect your rights.
-You can stop the harassment and, in many cases, recover damages for the emotional distress and inconvenience they have caused you.
-Additionally, if you lose a debt case, you may face court costs, including fees and attorney’s expenses.
+You may be able to stop the harassment and, in many cases, recover damages for the emotional distress and inconvenience they have caused you.
+Additionally, if you lose a debt case, you may face court costs, including fees and an attorney’s expenses.

 Also read: The Revenue Group Debt Collection Harassment